microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 ### Host not able to run the tool or `alert security scan required`

 Current version is still beta version, so hasn't signed, so that cause the alert, but it will be passed if running with `administrator` level.

-### What should I do after finish the validation?

-After the tool execution successfully, there will be `five` files:
-- PDF File
-- JSON File
-- YAML File
-- Log File
-- PACP file

-Please group them and share with Microsoft team for review.

 # Contributing